fardeenkhimani/FardeenOpenSource/README.md

 Social Pay (FULLSTACK): A concept where I view social concepts as financial assets that can be bought and sold and that have a value.
 Fully open source!

-Research (VIRTUAL REALITY / EMBEDDED SOFTWARE / ML): My 1.5 years of research at GT's EPIC Lab where I worked on some (classified) applications of robotics, ML, and VR to help humans avoid threats and moving obstacles with the help of an exoskeleton!
+Research (UNITY / VIRTUAL REALITY / EMBEDDED SOFTWARE / ML / MATLAB): My 1.5 years of research at GT's EPIC Lab where I worked on some (classified) applications of robotics, ML, and VR to help humans avoid threats and moving obstacles with the help of an exoskeleton!